MachineCalcs

 Can I use a shrink (thermal) fit instead of pressing?

 Yes — heat the hub so its bore grows by at least the interference, drop it onto the shaft, and let it cool.
 The required temperature rise is ΔT = δ/(α·d), where α is the coefficient of thermal expansion (≈ 12×10⁻⁶ /°C for steel) and d the interface diameter.
-A shrink fit avoids galling the surfaces during assembly.
+This calculator reports that rise directly; use the thermal expansion calculator for more general length-growth checks.

 Does this work in metric and imperial?